Alex Joske

 Alex W. Joske (Zhōu Ānlán (周安瀾)) is a Chinese-Australian author, sinologist, open-source intelligence researcher, and risk consultant who investigates the Chinese Communist Party (CCP), particularly its influence operations.
-Previously a researcher with the Australian Strategic Policy Institute, his writing has appeared in The New York Times, The Washington Post, and NBC News, and he has spoken at research institutions including the Center for Strategic and International Studies and the Hoover Institution.
-His first major work influenced legislation in the United States Congress to ban People's Liberation Army (PLA) officials from sensitive U.S. government laboratories.
+Previously a researcher with the Australian Strategic Policy Institute, his writing has appeared in The New York Times, The Washington Post, and NBC News His first major work influenced legislation in the United States Congress to ban Chinese military (PLA) officials from sensitive U.S. government laboratories.
 He was publicly banned from entering China by the Chinese government in 2020 due to his work.
+In 2022, he released his first book, Spies and Lies, about the clandestine operations of the Ministry of State Security and United Front Work Department.